chengjianhui2001/Quantum-Mechanics/README.md

 ### About the Content

-The website is designed to provide an engaging and informative introduction to quantum physics.
+The website is designed to provide an engaging and informative introduction to quantum Mechanics.
 Visitors can explore key concepts, theories, and experiments that define this intriguing field of science.

 ---